polterguy/ingen/help-files/InGen/04 - Access control.md

 ## Access control

 Access to the system, and its sub-modules, can easily be controlled by using for instance _"Peeples"_.
 The most important access object you highly likely want to create, is to grant module access to all users.
+This allows anonymous access to a visitor to the main module.
 This can be done by adding the following access object to your access object list.

 ```hyperlambda
 *